hinto-janaiyo/XMRig-Auto-Build/README.md

 # XMRig-Auto-Build
 >A user-friendly interactive script that builds the latest XMRig straight from source
+## About
+XMRig-Auto-Build downloads compile dependencies, uses the build scripts directly from XMRig to install updated libraries, then optionally cleans up all the source code and leaves behind a XMRig binary and config.json.

+Easy as downloading a pre-compiled binary!

+*note: compile dependencies are NOT uninstalled afterwards, hopefully they'll be used for more compiling!*

 ## Supported Linux Distributions 🐧
 * **Debian** (apt based: Ubuntu, Linux Mint, Pop!_OS)